Travel jobs are becoming more prominent these days.

 The possibility of renting diving equipment when on travel assignments makes it easy for divers to travel around the world without carrying their entire kit.
 However, most divers feel comfortable using their gear since they’ve grown accustomed to it.

-It’s not as restrictive becoming a diving instructor as you might think.
+Becoming a diving instructor is not as restrictive as you might think.
 You just need beginner and advanced diving certification, be a rescue diver, and have emergency first response training.

 Additionally, you need to log several hours of successful dives to qualify.
 Open water diving is one of the most popular, allowing divers to explore the scenic deep waters.